 - A $95 statement credit

-The card also has a $95 annual fee that isn’t waived the first year.
+The card has a $95 annual fee that isn’t waived the first year, so the statement credit can essentially cover that.
 This is a limited time offer, though an end date has yet to be published.
 That’s a lot of miles, and there are many great ways to redeem AAdvantage miles, especially for travel on partner airlines.

 AAdvantage Aviator Business Mastercard perks

 This AAdvantage Aviator Business Mastercard comes with some great perks that could make it worth holding onto, including:

 - A $99 companion certificate on your account anniversary, when you spend $30,000 or more on eligible purchases during the year